openharmony/docs/en/application-dev/reference/apis/js-apis-abilityAccessCtrl.md

 ### PermissionStateChangeInfo<sup>9+</sup>

-Defines detailed information about the permission grant state change.
+Defines information about the permission grant state change.

 **System API**: This is a system API.